The Centrality of Water in the Ottoman Imperial System

 Economic Currents: Trade, Tribute, and Taxation on the Water

-• Port Tariffs: Istanbul, Alexandria, and Izmir generated vast state revenue through customs duties on imported goods.
+• Port Tariffs: Istanbul, Alexandria, Izmir, and other major ports generated vast income through customs duties on imported and exported goods, making them key fiscal centers of the empire.

-• Riverine Trade: The Danube and Tigris moved agricultural surpluses from the interior to coastal markets and the capital.
+• Riverine Trade: Rivers like the Danube and Tigris transported agricultural surpluses and raw materials from inland provinces to coastal markets and the imperial capital, facilitating economic integration.

-• Shipbuilding: The Imperial Arsenal (Tersâne-i Âmire) in the Golden Horn was among the largest industrial sites in Europe, producing galleys and galleons.
+• Shipbuilding: The Imperial Arsenal (Tersâne-i Âmire) located in the Golden Horn was among Europe’s largest industrial complexes, producing galleys, galleons, and other vessels necessary for military and commercial dominance.

 Water Management and Urban Infrastructure